kubernetes-sigs/hierarchical-namespaces/docs/user-guide/how-to.md

       mode: Propagate     <<<
 ```

-Adding a new resource in the `Propagate` mode is potentially dangerous, since
+Adding a new resource in the `Propagate` mode or `AllowPropagate` mode is potentially
-there could be existing objects of that resource type that would be overwritten
+dangerous, since there could be existing objects of that resource type that
-by objects of the same name from ancestor namespaces.
-As a result, the HNS
+would be overwritten by objects of the same name from ancestor namespaces.
-plugin will not allow you to add a new resource directly in the `Propagate`
+As a result, the HNS plugin will not allow you to add a new resource directly
-mode.
+in the `Propagate` mode or `AllowPropagate`.
 Instead, to do so safely:

 * Add the new resource in the `Remove` mode.
 This will remove any propagated
   copies (of which there should be none) but will force HNC to start
   synchronizing all known source objects.
 * Wait until `kubectl hns config describe` looks like it's identified the
   correct number of objects of the newly added resource in its status.
-* Change the propagation mode from `Remove` to `Propagate`.
-HNC will then check
+* Change the propagation mode from `Remove` to `Propagate` or `AllowPropagate`.
-  to see if any objects will be overwritten, and will not allow you to change
+  HNC will then check to see if any objects will be overwritten, and will not
-  the propagation mode until all such conflicts are resolved.
+  allow you to change the propagation mode until all such conflicts are resolved.

 Alternatively, if you're certain you want to start propagating objects
 immediately, you can use the `--force` flag with `kubectl hns config